Angstboksen/JuanitaMusic/README.md

 ![https://discord.com/api/oauth2/authorize?client_id=708320525285457950&permissions=0&scope=bot][logo]

-A Discord bot for playing music with friends on discord. <br>
+A Discord bot for playing music with friends on discord.

 Invite the bot to your discord server [by following this link](https://discord.com/api/oauth2/authorize?client_id=708320525285457950&permissions=0&scope=bot)